Part 5. Protein structure annotation settings

 by B-factors, one can obtain high-quality images of

-ConSurf results with its original coloring scheme.
+ConSurf results using its original color scheme.

 encoded as B-factors and residues colored using the

-original color scheme.
+ConSurf color scheme.
 The same protein was used as in the

 previous section (PDB id 1ttu, chain A).
 Color